awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 When a registration service failure occurs, your WorkSpace users might see the following error message on the **Connection Health Check** page: "Your device is not able to connect to the WorkSpaces Registration service\.
 You will not be able to register your device with WorkSpaces\.
 Please check your network settings\."

 This error occurs when the WorkSpaces client application can't reach the registration service\.
 Typically, this happens when the WorkSpaces directory has been deleted\.
 To resolve this error, make sure that the registration code is valid and corresponds to a running directory in the AWS Cloud\.

+### My PCoIP zero client users are receiving the error "The supplied certificate is invalid due to timestamp"<a name="pcoip_zero_client_ntp"></a>

+If Network Time Protocol \(NTP\) isn't enabled in Teradici, your PCoIP zero client users might receive certificate failure errors\.
+To set up NTP, see [Set Up PCoIP Zero Client for WorkSpaces](set-up-pcoip-zero-client.md)\.

 ### My users aren’t receiving invitation emails or password reset emails<a name="welcome_emails"></a>